IIceClimber/IIceClimber.github.io/index.md

 ### Step 1 Getting Components
-I managed to get all my components off amazon before they were listed as "unavailable" This is a normal paragraph following a header.
+I managed to get all my components off amazon before they were listed as "unavailable".
+*  Raspberry Pi Zero WH
+*  PiSugar S (Battery)
+*  Waveshare 2.13 inch E-ink Display V4
+*  32 GB Micro SD card
+*  SD card to USB adaptor

+### Step 2 installing software

+This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.